2019 Novel Coronavirus (COVID-19)

 How to protect your family

-There is currently no vaccine to prevent COVID-19, but there are a few things you can do to keep your family healthy:
+Here are things you can do to keep your family healthy:

 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer.
 Look for one that is 60% or higher alcohol-based.
 Avoid making your own hand sanitizer.
 If made incorrectly, it can burn the skin.

-Reduce close contact with others by practicing physical or “social distancing.”
+Reduce close contact with others by practicing physical distancing.
 This means staying home as much as possible and avoiding groups.
-If you do need to run an essential errand like going to the grocery store or pharmacy for your family, the CDC recommends wearing a cloth face covering.
+If you do need to run an errand like going to the grocery store or pharmacy for your family, the CDC recommends wearing a face mask.

 Teach kids to cough and sneeze into a tissue (make sure to throw it away after each use!) or to cough and sneeze into their arm or elbow, not their hands.